 Exclusive Class Size

 This Scotland Photography Workshop has a maximum capacity of 5 participants.
-With 2 instructors, you will enjoy attentive one-on-one instruction each day.
+With limited registration, you will enjoy attentive one-on-one instruction each day.
 And you do not have to share accommodations.

 Included in the Scotland Photography Workshop: